Nicholas Minue: World War II

 Pvt.
-Minue was killed in action while fighting soldiers of German Field Marshal Rommel's Afrika Korps on April 28, 1943.
-He was awarded the Medal of Honor for his heroic actions that day.
+Minue was killed in action while fighting soldiers of German Field Marshal Rommel's Afrika Korps on April 28, 1943 during Operation Vulcan.
+He was awarded the Medal of Honor for his actions that day.
 He is buried in the North Africa American Cemetery and Memorial in Carthage, Tunisia.
 His grave can be found in Section E, Line 8.
 Grave 4.

 Medal of Honor citation

 Rank and organization: Private, U.S. Army, Company A, 6th Armored Infantry, 1st Armored Division.
 Place and date: Near MedjezelBab, Tunisia, April 28, 1943.
 Entered service at: Carteret, N.J.
 Birth: Sedden, Poland.
 G.O.
 No.: 24, March 25, 1944.